parkji30/PhotoRenamer/README.md

 # Photo-Renamer
-A photo renaming application that allows the user to add tags to images.
+A photo renaming application that allows the user to add tags to images and/or chooses to rename them.

 This program can be run in either a GUI or via terminal command.